 The Bureau of Labor Statistics' (BLS) Census of Employment and Wages (CEW) data serve as the source for Wage and Salary Employment and Income estimates for most IMPLAN sectors.
 The CEW data do not fully cover some industries, in which cases we turn to other data sources.
 More details can be found here.

-National household Personal Consumption Expenditures (PCE) are estimated using the BEA Benchmark I-O-to-PCE bridge tables and current NIPA PCE data.
+National household Personal Consumption Expenditures (PCE) are estimated using the BEA Benchmark I-O-to-PCE bridge tables and current PCE data from the BEA's Nation Income and Product Accounts (NIPA) tables.
 The spending patterns for each of the nine household income categories are based on the BLS Consumer Expenditure Survey (CES).

 NIPA PCE Data